There are so many good gaming laptops available to choose from.

 - Resolution: 1080p is standard; 1440p (QHD) is a good step up without heavy GPU demand.

-- Refresh Rate: 120Hz or 144Hz is beneficial for competitive gaming.
+- Refresh Rate: 120Hz or 144Hz is best for competitive gaming.

 - Portability vs. Power:

-- Thin-and-light laptops: Compact and powerful, offering a good balance for portability and performance (e.g., ASUS ROG Zephyrus, Razer Blade 18).
+- Thin-and-light laptops: Compact and powerful, offering a good balance for portability and performance (e.g., ASUS ROG Zephyrus, Razer Blade 18 are available in the list).

 - Storage: